mjlollar/song_work/README.md

-Local versions of scripts from membets of the Stern Lab [1] and Ben Arthur[1].
+Local versions of scripts from members of the Stern Lab [1] and Ben Arthur[1].
 Using to generate personal datasets for D.melanogaster song using SongExplorer[2].

 [1] Janelia Farm Research Campus, Ashburn, VA 20147